Smog: London

 In 1306, concerns over air pollution were sufficient for Edward I to (briefly) ban coal fires in London.
 In 1661, John Evelyn's Fumifugium suggested burning fragrant wood instead of mineral coal, which he believed would reduce coughing.
 The "Ballad of Gresham College" the same year describes how the smoke "does our lungs and spirits choke, Our hanging spoil, and rust our iron."

 Severe episodes of smog continued in the 19th and 20th centuries, mainly in the winter, and were nicknamed "pea-soupers," from the phrase "as thick as pea soup".
 The Great Smog of 1952 darkened the streets of London and killed approximately 4,000 people in the short time of four days (a further 8,000 died from its effects in the following weeks and months).
 Initially, a flu epidemic was blamed for the loss of life.

 In 1956 the Clean Air Act started legally enforcing smokeless zones in the capital.
 There were areas where no soft coal was allowed to be burned in homes or in businesses, only coke, which produces no smoke.
 Because of the smokeless zones, reduced levels of sooty particulates eliminated the intense and persistent London smog.

 It was after this that the great clean-up of London began.
 One by one, historical buildings which, during the previous two centuries had gradually completely blackened externally, had their stone facades cleaned and restored to their original appearance.
 Victorian buildings whose appearance changed dramatically after cleaning included the British Museum of Natural History.
 A more recent example was the Palace of Westminster, which was cleaned in the 1980s.
 A notable exception to the restoration trend was 10 Downing Street, whose bricks upon cleaning in the late 1950s proved to be naturally yellow; the smog-derived black color of the façade was considered so iconic that the bricks were painted black to preserve the image.
-Smog caused by traffic pollution, however, does still occur in modern London.

 Other areas

 Other areas of the United Kingdom were affected by smog, especially heavily industrialised areas.

 The cities of Glasgow and Edinburgh, in Scotland, suffered smoke-laden fogs in 1909.
 Des Voeux, commonly credited with creating the "smog" moniker, presented a paper in 1911 to the Manchester Conference of the Smoke Abatement League of Great Britain about the fogs and resulting deaths.

-One Birmingham resident described near black-out conditions in the 1900s before the Clean Air Act, with visibility so poor that cyclists had to dismount and walk in order to stay on the road.
+One Birmingham resident described near black-out conditions in the 1900s before the Clean Air Act, with visibility so poor that cyclists had to dismount and walk to stay on the road.

 On 29 April 2015, the UK Supreme Court ruled that the government must take immediate action to cut air pollution, following a case brought by environmental lawyers at ClientEarth.